 Sarah Browne is an artist based in Ireland.
 Her practice includes exhibitions, public projects, publishing and critical writing, and she also works collaboratively with Gareth Kennedy as Kennedy Browne.
 Sarah has participated in residencies and artist exchanges in Finland, Thailand, Japan and the UK.
 In 2006 she was awarded the apexart international residency in New York and in 2009 she co-represented Ireland at the 53rd Venice Biennale.
-Her latest solo show opens in Project Arts Centre in May 2011.
 We met when we were paired for discussion at a conference on Public Art organised by Create and subsequently were board members of Create.
-Tabernacle is the first time we’ve taken our many conversations into a shared artistic realisation.
+Tabernacle was the first time we’ve taken our many conversations into a shared artistic realisation.
+Since then I’ve invited Sarah to contribute as choreographer to Cure and she has invited me as choreographer to contribute to her 2014 film Something from Nothing.

 Jason Byrne is a director and founder of Loose Canon Theatre Company.
 I met him at an interdisciplinary workshop called Thread organized by the Fringe Festival at Annaghmakerrig in 2004.
 We started working then on a piece that would become Cosán Dearg.
 I have also performed in a piece of his called ‘H’.